 The Seminary Choir provides music for worship and other events.
 Members may participate for academic credit or simply for pleasure and personal enrichment.
 Rehearsal times are Wednesdays from noon to 12:45 p.m. and Thursdays from 12:15-1 p.m.
-The choir will meet in the chancel of the United Methodist Church.
+Mark Miller, Director of Music, conducts the choir.